pafmax/dump/README.md

-# dump
+# Welcome to my dump
-A test repository where I put some code snippets
+A repository where I put some code snippets and tests.
+Nothing here works so...
+Move along!